NobleRodrick/binary_trees/README.md

-#Lets now dive into the world of another data stucture: Binary Trees
+#Lets now dive into the world of another data structure: Binary Trees